Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: Introduction

-Second, we contribute to the CATE estimation literature by incorporating policy value as the primary estimation criterion.
-Traditional approaches estimate CATEs by minimizing global discrepancy measures, such as mean squared error (MSE).
-Because individual treatment effects are unobserved, researchers cannot validate CATEs directly.
-Instead, they typically evaluate the targeting policies implied by the CATE estimates using out-of-sample policy value.
-We depart from this convention by recasting the policy value from a validation criterion to an estimation criterion.
-Our estimator optimizes policy value directly while incorporating an explicit trade-off between precision near the decision boundary and global accuracy.
+Practically, this framework reveals that firms do not have to sacrifice profit to achieve transparency.
+In industry applications, ``pure'' profit optimization is computationally intractable and susceptible to overfitting; instead, practitioners introduce smooth approximations and regularization techniques.
+We demonstrate that the widely-used entropy-regularized policy optimization with sigmoid smoothing is a special case of our framework \citep{pereyra2017regularizing}.
+This implies that by simply rescaling the ``black box'' scores that policy learning algorithms already generate, firms can recover consistent CATE estimates without sacrificing policy value.
+They can maintain their current profit-maximizing pipelines while gaining the rank-ordering flexibility and transparency of causal inference as a byproduct.

 Beyond marketing and profit maximization, the proposed framework broadly applies to uplift-based targeting settings with binary treatments.
-This includes personalized medicine and adaptive clinical trials \citep{dahabreh2016using}, heterogeneous treatment assignment in economics \citep{dehejia2005}, and resource allocation under uncertainty in operations research \citep{zhou2023direct}.
+Potential applications include personalized medicine and adaptive clinical trials \citep{dahabreh2016using}, heterogeneous treatment assignment in economics \citep{dehejia2005}, and resource allocation under uncertainty in operations research \citep{zhou2023direct}.
 Implementation code is available at <link hidden for peer review>.

-The rest of the paper proceeds as follows.
+The remainder of the paper proceeds as follows.
 First, we review the related literature on estimation of CATEs and policy learning.
-Section \ref{sec:framework} presents our framework and outlines the assumptions.
-Section \ref{sec:method} introduces our proposed methodology and demonstrates that our surrogate objective function is Fisher consistent with respect to the firm's original profit function.
-Section \ref{sec:practical_impl} describes practical implementation through M-estimation.
-Section \ref{sec:simuls} documents the performance of our method using synthetic data.
+Section \ref{sec:framework} introduces the targeting problem and our assumptions.
+Section \ref{sec:method} proposes the surrogate objective and establishes its Fisher consistency.
+Section \ref{sec:practical_impl} develops the M-estimator, characterizes Decision Attention, and shows that plug-in optimization and direct policy optimization are special cases of our framework.
+Section \ref{sec:simuls} illustrates the theoretical tradeoffs using synthetic data.
 Section \ref{sec:conc} concludes.